Secure the Power Supply

 - Collect information about solar power and how it’s used in space.

-- If you that feel it’s necessary, plan a few lessons to go through the Robot Trainer unit in the app.
+- If you feel that it’s necessary, plan a few lessons to go through the Robot Trainer unit in the app.
 This will help to familiarise your pupils with LEGO® MINDSTORMS® Education EV3.

 - To complete this lesson, your pupils will have to have built the eight Space Challenge models, and set up the Challenge Mat.